-Explore Cuba on our popular people-to-people cultural adventure in partnership with International Expeditions.
-Travel through stunning geography as we make a wide loop through rural regions, ahead of time in Havana.
-Meet Cuban ornithologists, biologists, artists, dancers, teachers, and more.
+Join us as we travel through Cuba on our popular people-to-people cultural experience with our partners, International Expeditions.
+Work your way through breath-taking geography as we explore a large loop through rural areas, before taking time in Havana.
+Study with Cuban ornithologists, biologists, dancers, teachers, and artists.

-Explore a wonderful variety of habitats, from tropical and montane forests to mangroves that support 28 endemic birds, plus a number of regional Caribbean specialties.
-This is a people-to-people program conducted with our permitted partner, International Expeditions.
+Discover a large variety of habitats, from tropical and montane forests to mangroves that are home to 28 endemic bird species, as well as a number of regional Caribbean specialties.
+This people-to-people journey is conducted with our permitted partner, International Expeditions.

 Important Travel Information

-International Expeditions, Inc. has prepared an itinerary that follows the guidelines set forth by the United States Treasury Department’s Office of Foreign Assets Control to engage, organize, and conduct people-to-people travel to Cuba.
-This is an opportunity to engage with the people of Cuba in the most authentic way possible — through the eyes of its people.
+International Expeditions, Inc. follows the guidelines set forth by the United States Treasury Department’s Office of Foreign Assets Control to engage, organize, and conduct people-to-people travel to Cuba.
+This opportunity to interact with the people of Cuba is the most authentic way possible — through their own eyes.

-- Meet with biologists to learn more about parks and the pristine reefs and wetlands of Cayo Coco, searching for the island’s 158 species, while surrounded by stunning turquoise water
+- Learn from biologists about the pristine reefs, wetlands, and parks of Cayo Coco, looking for the island’s 158 species, while surrounded by beautiful Caribbean water

-- Off-road into Topes de Collantes National Park with a local naturalist in search of birds like Red-legged Thrush, Western Stripe-headed Tanager, Cuban Bullfinch, Cuban Trogon, and West Indian Woodpecker
+- Explore with a local naturalist in Topes de Collantes National Park in search of birds such as Cuban Trogon, Red-legged Thrush, Cuban Bullfinch, Western Stripe-headed Tanager, and West Indian Woodpecker

-- Hike with a local farmer in search of the diminutive Bee Hummingbird near the Bay of Pigs
+- Search for the tiny Bee Hummingbird near the Bay of Pigs with a Cuban farmer

-- Learn about Cuba’s exciting Korimakao Project, home to Cuba’s finest musicians, dancers, and artists who travel around the country
+- Visit Cuba’s impressive Korimakao Project, home to Cuba’s finest musicians, dancers, and artists who perform around the country

-- Visit Hemingway’s home, Finca Vigia, preserved to look as it did when he left in 1960
+- Visit Finca Vigia, Hemingway’s home, which is maintained to look as it did when he left in the 60s

-- Drive through the scenic Vinales Valley before enjoying lunch with a local family on their organic farm
+- Drive the stunning Vinales Valley before partaking in lunch with a Cuban family on their organic farm

-- Walk the lush orchid gardens of Soroa with staff from the University of Pinar del Rio, also a birding hotspot.
+- Explore Soroa's rich orchid gardens with staff from the University of Pinar del Rio; this is also a great place to bird

-- Spend a full day exploring Old and New Havana
+- Take a full day to explore both Old and New Havana